 In partnership with Gateway Residential and Community Support Services, Niagara Health provides community treatment orders (CTO) for individuals with serious and persistent mental health issues with a history of repeated hospitalizations.
 The criteria for consideration of a CTO must be one of the following:

-The goal of a CTO is to provide supports and services to optimize a person’s health and wellness and to increase individuals’ success within the community.
+The goal of a CTO is to provide supports and services to optimize a person’s health and wellness and to increase their success within the community.
 Prior to referring a client for a CTO, you must secure a physician (i.e. psychiatrist, family physician) who will assume responsibility for the clients’ CTO.

 ECT is a medical treatment used for a variety of mental health-related issues and involves electrical stimulation of the brain while the individual is under anaesthesia.
 ECT treatment is for both inpatients and outpatients and is only provided at the St. Catharines Site.
-Please note, ECT referrals must complete additional information on page 4 of the referral form.
+Please note, ECT referrals must complete additional information on Page 4 of the referral form.

-TMS is a new program that will be starting in Fall 2018.
 TMS is a non-invasive procedure that uses magnetic fields to stimulate nerve cells in the brain to improve depressive symptoms when other treatments have proven to be ineffective.